SilasMarvin/wasmind/crates/wasmind_config/README.md

 *   `url` (string): The URL of the Git repository.
 *   `git_ref` (table, optional): Specifies which Git reference to check out.
 Can be a branch, tag, or specific revision hash.
 Defaults to the repository's default branch.
-*   `package` (string, required for cargo workspaces): If the repository is a Rust workspace, this specifies the full subpath to the package directory containing the actor.
-Similar to path sources, Wasmind will look for the manifest at `{repository_root}/{package}/` for Git sources with packages. **Important:** This field is currently required when the Git repository contains a cargo workspace, as Wasmind needs it to locate the compiled WASM output correctly.
+*   `subdir` (string, optional): If specified, Wasmind will cd into this subdirectory before building the actor.
+Use this when the actor is located in a subdirectory of the repository.
+Wasmind will look for the manifest at `{repository_root}/{subdir}/Wasmind.toml`.

 ```toml
 # Clones the 'main' branch of a repository (single-package)